LSU-UE4/UE5-Level-Design/camera-mechanics/README.md

 ##### `Step 11.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond:

 Play the game and make any changes to what I suggested.
 Get the player to move the way you envision a player should move in an arcady third person game.
+It still feels a bit slugging when I start from idle.
+I would like a faster acceleration.

 https://user-images.githubusercontent.com/5504953/175459161-76916521-4e49-40d4-b0d0-3b98cb26d480.mp4